-Traditional Phone PBX Systems Vs. VoIP Phone Systems: Which is Right For Me?
+Traditional Phone PBX Systems Vs. VoIP Phone Systems

 In today’s age of technology, more and more businesses are opting for VoIP phone systems over traditional PBX phone systems due to the added features and lower costs.
 VoIP, also known as Voice over Internet Protocol, is a system that delivers voice calls over the internet rather than a traditional phone line.
 Many VoIP systems are cloud-based so no on-site installation is required and there are no complicated settings to configure, as one might find in a traditional phone system setup.

 According to a survey by Independent market research specialists, Vanson Bourne: